 Try to access it at php56.example.com shows the version PHP 5.6 and php72.example.com is showing PHP 7.2.
 If the PHP info page is rendered in your browser then everything looks good and you are ready to proceed further.

 Congratulations!
-You have successfully installed Multiple PHP Version.
+You have successfully installed Multiple PHP Versions.
 Thanks for using this tutorial for installing Multiple PHP on Ubuntu 18.04 LTS (Bionic Beaver) system.
-For additional help or useful information, we recommend you to check the official PHP website.
+For additional help or useful information, we recommend you check the official PHP website.